Collisional Dynamics of Stars and Dark Matter in Ultra-Faint Galaxies: Introduction

 In this work, we use controlled $N$-body simulations to study the effects of the collisional energy exchange between stars and dark matter in ultra-faint galaxies.
 We focus on tidally limited systems, where both the dark matter and the stellar distributions are truncated beyond the luminous radii \citep[see][]{ENIP2022}.
 With this setup, more than half of the dark matter particles in our simulations fall within the initial stellar half-light radius.
 This allows us to resolve the dark matter halo with $N$-body particle masses of $m_\mathrm{DM} = 10^{-3}\,\Msol$, and individual stars with stellar masses of $m_\star = 0.2$--$0.8\,\Msol$.
 As $m_\mathrm{DM} \ll m_\star$, our models directly resolve the dynamical friction exerted by the dark matter on individual stars.
 We will show that dynamical friction drives high-mass stars toward the center of the ultra-faint galaxy, resulting in the formation of a self-gravitating central stellar cluster.
-This process injects heat into the dark matter cusp, which in turn is transformed into a constant-density core.
+This process injects heat (i.e., random kinetic energy) into the dark matter cusp, which in turn is transformed into a constant-density core.
+The mechanism underlying the core formation is analogous to that originally proposed by \citealt{El-Zant2001} for dynamical friction between ``lumps'' of gas and dark matter.
+In the systems considered here, however, the energy exchange is driven by the collisions of subsolar-mass dark matter particles and stars.
+Crucially, the cusp-to-core transformation driven by dynamical friction between stars and dark matter provides a new pathway for the formation of density cores in systems where the effects of baryons on the dark matter distribution were traditionally expected to be negligible \citep{Penarrubia2012, DiCintio2014, Onorbe2015}.

 The paper is structured as follows.
 In Sec.~\ref{Sec:NumericalSetup}, we discuss the numerical setup of our controlled $N$-body experiments.
 In Sec.~\ref{Sec:CuspHeating}, we discuss the heating of dark matter cusps by stellar perturbations.
 We then turn our attention to the dynamical evolution of the stellar component in Sec.~\ref{Sec:StarClusterFormation}, and discuss the formation of stellar binaries in Sec.~\ref{Sec:Binaries}.
 We study the thermodynamics of the energy exchange between stars and dark matter in Sec.~\ref{Sec:Thermodynamics}.
 Finally, we discuss the observational implications of our results as well as caveats to our analysis in Sec.~\ref{Sec:Discussion}.